Strange4/monke/deliverables/proposal.md

 * Filter functionality (filter by category/origin)
 * Sort functionality
 * Search functionality (searches the text and origin)
+* Cannot choose specific quotes to write (submitted quotes will be added to the pool)
+* Stats are not tied to specific text

 User/profile page:
 ![alt_text](images/userProfilePage.png "user profile page")